What is Varietal Honey?

 Think of varietal honey (also known as monofloral honey) as honey from the nectar of a single plant variety.
 Artisanal honey exemplifies the adage, “Variety is the spice of life.”

-On the varietal side, we work with a few incredibly experienced beekeepers from a number of regions including the Maryland’s Eastern Shore the to offer an exceptional collection of honey.
+On the varietal side, we work with a few incredibly experienced beekeepers from a number of regions including Maryland’s Eastern Shore all the way to California to offer an exceptional collection of raw and delicious varietal honey.

 Other plantings include: